 Managing your workforce

-Practical guidance for employers and businesses on safeguarding health and safety in the workplace, making contingency plans for staff, and issues around holidays, pay and pensions during the coronavirus COVID-19 pandemic.
+Practical guidance for employers and businesses on safeguarding health and safety in the workplace and changes to holidays, pay and pensions during the coronavirus COVID-19 pandemic.

 Holiday, pay and pensions